You can get a 5G SIM Only Deal from £15/month in the UK. We compare 5G SIM cards from EE, Vodafone and more.

 Birmingham, Bolton, Bradford, Brighton, Bristol, Cardiff, Coventry, Derby, Edinburgh, Glasgow, Hull, Leeds, Leicester, Liverpool, London, Manchester, Middlesbrough, Milton Keynes, Nottingham, Reading, Rotherham, Sheffield, Slough, Sunderland and Wolverhampton.

-Pricing is still yet to be confirmed for Three’s 5G SIM cards, but we’re expecting it to be fairly competitive against the 5G deals from Vodafone.
-In recent months, Three have been heavily pushing their unlimited data plans so we’re expecting this to play a big part in their new 5G offering.
+In recent months, Three have been heavily pushing their unlimited data plans so we expect this to continue being a big part of their 5G offering.

 Sky Mobile are still yet to announce the exact launch date of their 5G service and their line-up of 5G SIM-only deals.
-It’s expected they’ll launch 5G coverage at the same time as O2 (as they’re using O2 as their network coverage provider) which means a 5G service should be available by the end of 2019.
+It’s expected they’ll launch 5G coverage at the same time as O2 (as they’re using O2 as their network coverage provider).
+This means a 5G service should be available from Sky Mobile before the end of 2019.